Observability

 • Click the LB Layer7 tab.

-• Add the following directive to a frontend, backend, or defaults section:
+• Add the following directive to frontend and backend sections:

 text